-"Of course I was very worried for your safety.
-But after seeing how you fought and won against weapons with nothing but your two fists, I gotta admit that you were really careless but also quite valiant.
+"Of course, I was very worried for your safety.
+But after seeing how you fought and won against weapons with nothing but your two fists, I gotta admit that while you were really careless, you were also quite valiant.
 You looked pretty cool too."

 "I mean it," Viola assured him with a smile.
 "With the way you fought so hard for me to the bitter end, I couldn't help but think that I was like a princess being held hostage and you...
 It's like... you were my knight."